You may tell Cloudflare Pages how your site needs to be built as well as where its output files will be located.

 |Next.js (Static HTML Export)|

-If your project makes use of environment variables to build your site, you can provide custom environment variables via the Pages UI.
+If your project makes use of environment variables to build your site, you can provide custom environment variables by going to Account Home > Pages > your Pages project > Settings > Environment variables.

 Language support and tools